tlvince/tlvince.github.io/_posts/2012-12-11-persnickety-design.md

 ---
 title: Persnickety design
 date: 2012-12-11 20:44:45 +0000
-abstract: A brief look at the typographical details of my site
+description: A brief look at the typographical details of my site
 ---

 "Web Design is 95% Typography" [they say][95%]... and I tend to agree.
 This